-Prerequisite: Accuplacer score of 55(CM) or ACT score of 24 or MAT 121 (Grade of C or higher)
+Prerequisite: Accuplacer 100 and CM 63, ACT 24, SAT 610 or MAT 121 (Grade of C or higher)

 Covers topics including trigonometric functions (with graphs and inverse functions), identities and equations, solutions of triangles, complex numbers, and other topics as time permits.
 This is a traditional prerequisite course to the calculus sequence.